davidosomething/dotfiles/mac/README.md

 brew install git-extras hub
 ```

+### Setup ssh keys

+1. ssh-keygen
+1. Add to GitHub
+    - NEED alternate means of logging in via web
+    - then do a test login and store the passphrase in Keychain
+1. Add to GitLab

 ### Install dotfiles

 1. `git clone` for `~/.dotfiles/`
 1. `~/.dotfiles/bootstrap/symlink.sh`
-1. `~/.dotfiles/mac/settings` -- set apple defaults and fix some issues like
+1. `~/.dotfiles/mac/defaults` -- set apple defaults and fix some issues like
    zsh startup
 1. `git clone` for `~/.secrets` and link as needed

-### Install macvim

-We want this to override the outdated system vim too.
-Just use
-`~/.dotfiles/bootstrap/mac/macvim.sh`.

 ### Install zsh and set as default